Maximilian-Noethe/m413_ap23a_FNAP/01_documentation/r-ealise/realization.md

 ## Sounds

 The sounds were the final element we added to the game.
 Given our time constraints, we had doubted we would be able to implement this feature, but now that it is here, the sounds are functional.
 It looks excellent since I added a Jumpscare sound that I stole from FNAF 2 (I gave credit though).
 There is a YAY sound that plays if you win; I'm not sure from which FNAF game it is tho.
 We also included some other sounds, like a cemetery sound that permeates the entire area and spooks everyone.
 A sound that sounds like a broken music box is playing in the playroom, giving the impression that it's a haunted place.
 More easter eggs can be found throughout the map, but we want you to solve them on your own.

+## Saving

+Everything was saved differently by us.
+I saved the code, for instance, in the vscode timeline.
+You can view your safes in code by going back in time using the timeline.
+I downloaded the game's assets and saved them to the cloud after making some significant changes.
+Because of that, our project was secure, and we could have returned to the last checkpoint if something had gone wrong.